top of page

 UFC 277: Pena vs. Nunes 2 took place on Saturday, July 30, 2022 at the American Airlines Center in Dallas, Texas.
 It was the rematch of one of the biggest upsets in UFC history, the night Amanda Nunes reclaimed her GOAT status, and the official creation of the interim flyweight title.
 The card produced an estimated 550,000 pay-per-view buys.

-The featured main-card bout saw Magomed Ankalaev stop Anthony Smith via TKO at 4:24 of round two — the win that positioned the Russian light-heavyweight for his eventual title shot at UFC 282 in December 2022 (where he would draw with Jan Blachowicz).
+The co-main was the creation of the interim flyweight title.
+Brandon Moreno stopped Kai Kara-France via TKO at 4:34 of round three.
+The featured main-card bout saw Magomed Ankalaev stop Anthony Smith via TKO at 4:24 of round two — the win that positioned him for his eventual title shot at UFC 282.

 Contents